centrifuge/documentation/docs/getting-started/tools.md

 ---
-id: tools
+id: 1-tools
 title: Recommended tools
-category: Getting started
+category: 2 Getting started
 ---

 To get started quickly, we recommend using two services that will make your life easier: